Kishore Namit Kapoor

 Kishore Namit Kapoor (born 1949) is an Indian actor, author and acting teacher.
-He has trained some of the most prominent film and television actors of the Hindi industry including Allu Arjun, Hrithik Roshan, Priyanka Chopra, Kareena Kapoor, Ranveer Singh and Vicky Kaushal.
+He has trained some of the most prominent film and television actors of the Indian industry including Allu Arjun, Ravi Mohan ,Hrithik Roshan, Priyanka Chopra, Kareena Kapoor, Ranveer Singh and Vicky Kaushal.

 His books on acting, "You Are The Instrument, You Are The Player" and "Acting in Everyday Life" were published in 2003 and 2012 respectively.

 Early life and education

 Kishore Namit Kapoor was born in Delhi in post-independence India.
 In 1958, he joined All India Radio (AIR) as a child artist.
 When Doordarshan, India's first public service broadcaster, began telecasting live plays in 1962, Kapoor was one of the first child actors to feature in their weekly plays.

 He joined K.M.
 College in 1964, which was prominent in Delhi as the alumni institute of Amitabh Bachchan, Kulbushan Kharbanda and Dinesh Thakur.
 At Abhyaan, a Delhi theatre group of the time, Kapoor acted in various plays with director Rajendra Nath.

 After completing a Masters in Philosophy from Hindu College, Delhi, Kapoor joined the Film and Television Institute of India (FTII) in 1970.
 After completing the course, he moved to Mumbai.